-- 38. Crimp a red and blue female terminal to the appropriate colour wires emerging from the top of the connector using a special crimping tool or a pair of pliers and a lot of squeeze. - Hint: Ensure the wire is fully inserted and the part of the terminal you crimp is within 5mm of the spade or you will just be squeezing plastic!
+- 36. Crimp a red and blue female terminal to the appropriate colour wires emerging from the top of the connector using the special crimping tool provided and a lot of squeeze. - Hint: Ensure the wire is fully inserted and the part of the terminal you crimp is within 5mm of the spade or you will just be squeezing plastic!